The Rise of Vegan Materials is the Future of Fashion: Next-Generation Sustainable Fashion

 Social Media Movements & Pledges

-Amy Powney, creative director of Mother of Pearl, launched #FashionOurFuture, a pledge campaign within the fashion community.
+Amy Powney, creative director of Mother of Pearl, launched #FashionOurFuturer, a pledge campaign within the fashion community.
 Her campaign pledges include renting, buying secondhand, and only purchasing sustainable new clothing.
-Her documentary, Fashion Reimagined, gives consumers an inside look at how the fashion industry works.
+Her Fashion Reimagined documentary gives consumers an inside look at how the fashion industry works.
 It demonstrates her focus on sustainable materials, transparent supply chains, and a low carbon footprint.
 The documentary highlighted the challenges of ensuring material traceability and minimizing transport.

 Support From Top Designers